akhoshrozeh/multithreading-in-c/Part1/README.md

 ### File Descriptions ###

-	lab2_add.c:
+	add.c:
 		a C program that implements and tests a shared variable add function, that takes options for threads, iterations, sync, and yield

-	lab2_list.c:
+	list.c:
-		a C program that allows for multiple threads to do specificied operations concurrently with other threads. takes same options as lab2_add with different arguments
+		a C program that allows for multiple threads to do specificied operations concurrently with other threads. takes same options as add with different arguments

 	SortedList.h: